ROMANTIC CHURCH WEDDINGS RECEPTIONS, PARTIES, GATHERINGS SPCWedding in New York Times! More Wedding Photos Judith and Sharon’s story

 Click these photos to view this lovely wedding story and larger photos

-Click photo to read full story
+Click photo to read full story in the New York Times

 A WEDDING AFTER 38 YEARS!